hbz/lobid/doc/lobid.md

 ![Lobid 1](images/lobid-1.png "Lobid 1")

 The resulting JSON-LD used the URIs from the N-Triples as the JSON keys.
+We indexed this data in Elasticsearch as [expanded JSON-LD](https://www.w3.org/TR/json-ld/#expanded-document-form).
+Elasticsearch expects consistent types for a specific field (e.g. the field `alternateName` should always be a string, or should always be an array), but compact JSON-LD uses a single string if there is only one value, or an array if there are multiple values.
+Expanded JSON-LD will always create an array, even if it contains a single value only.
+We would have needed something like compact keys with expanded values, but that is not available (see [https://github.com/json-ld/json-ld.org/issues/338](https://github.com/json-ld/json-ld.org/issues/338)).

-We indexed this data in Elasticsearch as [expanded JSON-LD](https://www.w3.org/TR/json-ld/#expanded-document-form).<sup>1</sup> When serving responses via our API, we automatically converted the data to [compact JSON-LD](https://www.w3.org/TR/json-ld/#compacted-document-form) to get short, more user friendly keys.
+When serving responses via our API, we automatically converted the data to [compact JSON-LD](https://www.w3.org/TR/json-ld/#compacted-document-form) to get short, more user friendly keys.
 So we actually generated two formats: the internal index format, and the external API format.

 ### Custom JSON-LD in the 2.0 systems